eeue56/elm-xml/README.md

 Or you can turn it back to a string using `Xml.Encode.encode`.
 Or pull it apart using `Xml.Encode.Value`.

+In order to turn an `Xml.Value` into a record, you probably want `Xml.Query`, paired with `Result.map`.

 ```elm

 import Xml.Encode exposing (Value, null)